Bronte's history

 The last monks who lived in the Abbey were the Basilian who, after the 1693 earthquake that hit oriental Sicily, were forced to move to the near Bronte, in the San Blandano church, where they erected a new small monastery and where they lived and and operated till their suppression (1866).

-On 4 September 1981, the last heir of the admiral Nelson, the duke Alexander Nelson Hood viscount Bridport, sold to the Council of Bronte all the architectonic complex comprising the ancient Abbey
+On 4 September 1981, the last heir of the admiral Nelson, the duke Alexander Nelson Hood viscount Bridport, sold to the Council of Bronte all the architectonic complex comprising the ancient Abbey.

 The Nelson Duchy with the Santa Maria church of Maniace, the noble apartments of the Nelson (today changed in Nelson Museum), the ancent Benedictine Abbey, and the Park (with the extraordinary Open air sculture Museum) have become a center of great tourist attraction of particular interest.

-The vicissitudes of Bronte and of his territory,
+Bronte and of his territory

+Abbazia di ManiaceThe vicissitudes of Bronte and of his territory, gone from a master to another, are strictly bound to the history of the Maniace Benedictine Abbey.
 In 1473, already decadent, Maniace, with its territory together with that of the neighbouring San Filippo di Fragalà, was entrusted by king Giovanni, to the Cardinal Rodrigo Borgia, commended abbot of the Abbey.

-Bronte with all the farnhouses of its territory was considered the Abbey's estate by the Cardinal, become later Pope Alezander VI ("of wicked and inauspicious memory", writes Benedetto Radice).
-The Cardinal, without any right, as the commended abbots were only simple usufructuaries, gave the Abbey to Pope Innocenzo VIII, naturally after having reserved for himself an annual pension of 2.000 golden scudi.
+The Cardinal, without any right, as the commended abbots were only simple usufructuary, gave the Abbey to Pope Innocenzo VIII, naturally after having reserved for himself an annual pension of 2.000 golden scudi.

 In 1482, the brontese people manifested the first complaints against the Abbots of Maniace, who had become not less avid and usurpers of the fiscal officials of Randazzo.

 Maybe, also because of that, in 1494, Pope Innocenzo VIII gave the Abbey as free equipment to the "Great and new Hospital of the poor" being erected in Palermo, equipment necessary to get the attribution of moral institute.
+The inhabitants of the zone, that from the vast territories of Maniace received most of their maintenance, this way were cheated and impoverished even more.

 The usurpation signed the beginning of a long period of crisis during which Bronte, untill then a local feud, passed under the Palermo domination, whose unique preoccupation was the profit and the exploitation of the population and the territory.

-In front of the obviuous usurpation, the Council's authority, in its name and the name of the local farmers, began a legal court case against the hospital, in order to get back its properties and the right to pick up fire wood and to graze in its woodlands.
+In front of the obvious usurpation, the Council's authority, in its name and the name of the local farmers, began a legal court case against the hospital, in order to get back its properties and the right to pick up fire wood and to graze in its woodlands.

+But the courageous (and ingenuous) attempt was useless; the brontese community, lacking support and protection, was loosing all the time.
 Incredibly, the great lawsuit lasted, without interruption, for three centuries dragging itself till the last years of 1700.

-In 1774, after three centuries, Bronte's entity frees itself from the Hospital Great and Nuw of Palermo and puts finally an end to its condition of vassalage to the same, at least, so believed.
+In 1774, after three centuries, Bronte's entity frees itself from the Hospital Great and New of Palermo and puts finally an end to its condition of vassalage to the same, at least, so believed.

 Soon after, in fact, in December 1798, a second illegal transfer of the same possessions (this time as a royal gift) was carried out by the Bourbon sovereign of the moment, king Ferdinando I that gave in perpetual concession to Horatio Nelson the land and the city of Bronte.